Tom Lohr is a futurist and hates cleaning. He is still waiting for his flying car.

 Welcome to the 21st Century

-The Roomba floor cleaning robot vacuum, made by iRobot, has been around a few decades now, but has reached a combination point of price and reliability that makes owning one a great investment.
+The Roomba floor cleaning robot vacuum, made by iRobot, has been around a few decades now, but it has reached a combination point of price and reliability that makes owning one a great investment.
 My first Roomba, which I owned about 15 years ago, lasted about a year and did a decent job.
 When I finally got around to getting a new one about two years ago, I was amazed at how much they have improved.
 Not only are the batteries longer lasting, they do a better job of cleaning.
 If you ever wondered just how well a Roomba cleans your floors, you can take a look at a Roomba efficiency test here.

 Robots Are People Too

 The solution was simple.
 A thorough cleaning of the undercarriage brought my Roomba back from the brink of death.
 Afterwards, cleaning it twice a month has kept Hazel happy and on the job.
 How hard was it to complete a cleaning of my Roomba to keep it working at top efficiency?
 While a little gross, the process was easy to complete.
 You can do it yourself as well.
-Here are the steps:
+Here are the steps.

 Turn Your Roomba Over